Best homeowners insurance in Michigan in 2022

 *Not officially ranked by J.D.
 Power due to eligibility restrictions

-Its average premium is slightly higher than Michigan’s average, but Allstate might make up for that with its robust coverage offerings.
+Allstate offers Michigan homeowners robust coverage options.
 You may be able to add options like water backup coverage, electronic data recovery, business property coverage and coverage for musical instruments.
 Allstate also offers a HostAdvantage package, which can provide coverage if you are renting out your home as a short-term rental.
-The company also offers several discounts that might help you lower the cost of your policy.
+The company offers several discounts that might help you lower the cost of your policy.
+Allstate has a higher-than-average complaint index from the National Association of Insurance Commissioners (NAIC), though.
+A score of 1.00 represents a baseline number of complaints; Allstate’s home insurance index is 1.27.

 Learn more: Allstate Insurance review

-When you get a home insurance quote from Farmers, you start by selecting an option: Standard, Enhanced or Premier.
+When you get a home insurance quote from Farmers Insurance Group, you start by selecting one of its three coverage packages: Standard, Enhanced or Premier.
 From there, you can personalize your policy with endorsements like declining deductible, claim forgiveness and cosmetic damage coverage.
 Although the company did receive a below-industry-average rating from J.D.
-Power for customer satisfaction, it was ranked above average in the 2021 J.D.
-Power U.S. Property Claims Satisfaction Study, so policyholders may be generally satisfied with Farmers’ claims service.
+Power for overall home insurance customer satisfaction, it was ranked above average in the 2021 J.D.
+Power U.S. Property Claims Satisfaction Study, so policyholders appear to be generally satisfied with Farmers’ claims service.
+Additionally, the carrier’s premium is the highest on our list of the best five homeowners insurers in the state.

 Learn more: Farmers Insurance review

 The Hanover is unrated by J.D.
-Power, but has A (Excellent) AM Best financial strength score, meaning that Michigan policyholders are likely to find a reliable claims payout experience when insuring their home with the company.
+Power as its home insurance market is limited to 18 states, but has an A (Excellent) AM Best financial strength rating.
+This means Michigan policyholders are likely to have better peace of mind knowing that the insurance company has a history of financial stability and strong track record of expediently paying claims for covered losses.
 While The Hanover’s average premium is higher than the state average, there are several valuable options for coverage, including a “prestige” option for high-value homes.
 You could also add service line coverage and guaranteed replacement cost for a more robust policy.

 Learn more: The Hanover Insurance review